 Replacing old shop fixtures with new LED fixtures

-Swapping to LED lighting fixtures from fluorescent shop lights
+Switching to LED lighting fixtures from fluorescent shop lights

 6 Reasons Why You Should Replace your Fluorescent Shop Lighting

-Usually, a typical T8 fluorescent lamp draws 32W and put in 15% ballast consumption and the consumed total watts are approximately 37W per fluorescent tube.
+A typical T8 fluorescent lamp draws 32 Watts and adds in a 15% ballast consumption draw.
+The consumed total watts are approximately 37 Watts for each fluorescent tube.

-Typically, a High Output T5 fluorescent tube draws 54W (usually).
-So, along with 15% ballast consumption, the total consumed watts by this lighting option are approximately 62W per fluorescent bulb.
+Typically, a High Output T5 fluorescent tube draws 54 Watts.
+Along with a 15% ballast consumption draw.
+The total consumed watts by this lighting option is approximately 62 Watts for each fluorescent tube.

-So, if take the above situation and change two fluorescent tubes that consume 74W in total per fixture, it is better to switch.
-On converting to LEDs, it can result in a 66% reserves margin.
+So, if you take the above scenario and change two fluorescent tubes that consume 74 Watts in total per fixture, it is better to make the switch.
+Converting to LEDs can result in a 66% reserve margin.

-2. LED Lights can reduce the maintenance costs
+2. LED Lights can reduce maintenance costs.

 3. LED Lights do not strobe or flicker